• Home

 Saddling Up For Success

-The time has come for Black people to release the false notion that Black cowboys and cowgirls in Amaruka Atfi (North America) will ever receive the collective respect, recognition, and prize money they deserve without ushering into existence the first and only International Black Finals Rodeo, exclusively for Black people and by Black people, and boasting a total sum of prize money exceeding $10 million dollars.
-This biannual event will not only showcase the world's best Black cowboy and cowgirl talent, but the products and services of countless Black vendors who are committed partners and sponsors of the International Black Finals Rodeo, and who have an overwhelming desire to see the international legacy of Black cowboys and cowgirls continue.
+The time has come for African-Americans (Eboni) to release the false notion that African-American (Eboni) cowboys and cowgirls in Amaruka Atfi (North America) will ever receive the collective respect, recognition, and prize money they deserve without ushering into existence the first and only International Eboni Finals Rodeo, exclusively for African-Americans (Eboni) and by African-Americans (Eboni), and boasting a total sum of prize money exceeding $10 million dollars.
+This biannual event will not only showcase the world's best African-American (Eboni)cowboy and cowgirl talent, but the products and services of countless African-American (Eboni)vendors who are committed partners and sponsors of the International Eboni Finals Rodeo, and who have an overwhelming desire to see the international legacy of African-American (Eboni)cowboys and cowgirls continue.

-**International Black Finals Rodeo is for Black people only.
+**International Eboni Finals Rodeo is for African-Americans (Eboni) only.

-*Authentic Black cowboy and cowgirl culture does not necessitate, promote, and/or condone the abuse of animals.
+*Authentic African-American (Eboni) cowboy and cowgirl culture does not necessitate, promote, and/or condone the abuse of animals.

 *Financial reports of this venture are posted online each month.